How to Master Your Tone of Voice in Sales Calls like a Winning Closer

 "I think we can agree that this is a good deal for both of us, so let's move forward and get started."

-The friendly and non-confrontational tonality is perfect for objections.
-It's a supportive voice that adopts empathy and understanding, helps the customer feel comfortable to voice their concerns, and encourages them to continue.
-Assure them that there's no judgment or pressure and that ultimately, you're on the same side.
+Assure customers that there's no judgment or pressure and that ultimately, you're on the same side.
 By using this voice tonality, you'll be able to understand their concerns and better address them in the future.

-Example of a friendly/non-confrontational tone:
+Example of a friendly/empathetic tone:

 "I totally get where you're coming from.
 We see it happen occasionally [SalesCompany] too.
 Can you tell me more about that?"